IHE/ITI.MHD/input/pagecontent/testplan.md

 ## High-level Test Scope
 ### ITI-65 Provide Document Bundle
 * Document Source publishes document and folder combinations
-* * Note that the Document Content is not material to these tests.
+  * Note that the Document Content is not material to these tests.
 It could be a simple text file, CDA, FHIR-Document, PNG image, DICOM KOS, or anything that has a mime type
 * Document Recipient receives and responds as appropriate
-* * Document Recipient may have policy against some content types.
+  * Document Recipient may have policy against some content types.

-### IIT-66 Find Document Lists, ITI-67 Find Document References, ITI-68 Retrieve Documebnt
+### ITI-66 Find Document Lists, ITI-67 Find Document References, ITI-68 Retrieve Document
 * Document Consumer requests query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
 * Document Responder responds to query and retrieve as appropriate